phac-nml/irida/doc/user/user/project/index.md

 Reference files are required by at least one of the workflows that are installed in IRIDA by default.
 Reference files are stored on a project-by-project basis.

-Starting from [viewing project details](#viewing-project-details), you can add a reference file to a project by clicking on the "Reference Files" tab at the top of the projects page:
+You can view or add reference files by clicking on the "Reference Files" tab in the project settings page.

 ![Project details reference files tab.](images/project-details-reference-files-tab.png)